 Why Images Are Important

 Drawing has been something humans have done since cave painting and maybe even before.
-It is in us somehow to try to recreate what we see using lines and color.
-And so we draw.
+You could say it is related to wanting to capture something fleeting for posterity, or maybe it is about remembering where and who we come from.
+Maybe it is about capturing what is lost or keeping something from being lost.
+It is in us, somehow, to try to recreate what we see using lines and color, and so we draw.
 Here are a few things to think about when drawing faces.

 Eviston, Brent.
 How Learning to Draw Had Taught Me to Live, Artists Network, web, 13 May 2016.